John Ball Zoo

 Plan Your Visit to the John Ball Zoo Today!

-Whether you want to walk the whole zoo to see a marvelous menagerie of animals or lose yourself in the other experiences, the John Ball Zoo offers something for everyone.
-You’re never too old to enjoy the zoo, and the trip will leave you happy and looking forward to returning.
+Whether you want to walk the whole zoo to see a marvelous menagerie of animals or experience the thrill of a zip line or high ropes course, the John Ball Zoo offers something for everyone.
+You’re never too old to enjoy a trip to the zoo to appreciate the animal kingdom.

 Don’t forget to stop at the gift shop at the end of your visit for a fun souvenir to take home!